-KVH Industries, Inc. (together with its subsidiaries, the Company or KVH) designs, develops, manufactures and markets mobile communications products and services for the marine, land mobile and aeronautical markets, and navigation, guidance and stabilization products for both the defense and commercial markets.
+KVH Industries, Inc. (together with its subsidiaries, the Company or KVH) designs, develops, manufactures and markets mobile communications products and services for the marine and land mobile markets, and navigation, guidance, and stabilization products for both the defense and commercial markets.

-KVH's mobile communications products enable customers to receive voice and Internet services, and live digital television via satellite services in marine vessels, recreational vehicles, buses and automobiles as well as live digital television on commercial airplanes while in motion.
+KVH's mobile communications products enable customers to receive voice and Internet services, and live digital television via satellite services in marine vessels, recreational vehicles, buses and automobiles.
 KVH's CommBox offers a range of tools designed to increase communication efficiency, reduce costs, and manage network operations.
-KVH sells its mobile communications products through an extensive international network of retailers, distributors and dealers.
-KVH also leases products directly to end users.
+KVH sells and leases its mobile communications products through an extensive international network of dealers and distributors.
+KVH also sells and leases products directly to end users.